Your First Year of Marriage: Why Is it Hard?

 Trust Mental Health

-Trust Mental Health has a team of BIPOC therapists that offer couples therapy in San Jose and all over California.
+Trust Mental Health has a team of BIPOC therapists that offer couples therapy in Fremont and all over California.
 Our therapists are experienced in techniques such as the world-renowned Gottman Method.

 For many people, their ethnicity or religion influences their attitude towards relationships and marriage.
 Our therapists are representative of an array of cultures and backgrounds, and between us we speak over 10 languages.
 The diversity of our team enables us to have a culturally sensitive and inclusive approach towards our clients.
 Along with relationship counseling, we also offer faith-based therapy in San Jose, California.